thkruz/keeptrack.space/README.md

 This project is a customized version of [keeptrack.space](https://github.com/thkruz/keeptrack.space/), an astrodynamics tool designed to make learning about orbital mechanics and satellite operations more accessible to non-engineers.
 The modifications focus on integrating specific functionalities for Sateliot satellites.

-## Features

-- Visualizes satellite orbits using real-time and historical TLE (Two-Line Elements) data.
-- Fetches and updates TLE data from [Celestrak](https://celestrak.com/) based on the last file modification time (within 24 hours).
-- Provides a user-friendly interface for tracking Sateliot satellites.

 ## Project Overview

 This project extends the capabilities of the original keeptrack.space project by focusing on the Sateliot satellite constellation.
-It offers the same robust features for visualizing satellite orbits while incorporating customized elements specific to Sateliot's satellites.
+It offers the different features for visualizing satellite orbits while incorporating customized elements specific to Sateliot's satellites.

 ### Key Modifications

 - **Sateliot Satellites Integration**: The project tracks Sateliot's satellite constellation using NORAD IDs.
-- **Optimized Data Fetching**: Implements logic to fetch TLE data only if the local data is older than 24 hours, reducing redundant API requests to Celestrak.
+- **Optimized Data Fetching**: Modify the loading process for the "limiSats" feature to avoid unexpected behavior.
 - **Sateliot Branding**: The Sateliot logo and other visual elements are included or modified in the interface for visual branding.
+- **Clean Visualization**: Certain elements of the interface are hidden to maintain a clean visualization of the satellite orbits.
+- **Custom Preset**: A new preset for Sateliot satellites is created and enforced on startup.
+- **Sound Disabling**: Sounds in various parts of the interface are disabled to provide a more focused user experience.
+- **Customized Search Results**: The search results interface is customized to provide a better user experience.
+- **Customized 3D Model Loading**: Only the Sateliot OBJ model is loaded to optimize performance.
+- **Offset Distance Modification**: The default value of offsetDistance in the ConeMesh class is modified
+- **2D Visualization**: A 2D visualization of satellite orbits is included for a different perspective on the data.

 ## Getting Started